istvan-tamas/js-snake-game/README.md

 # js-snake-game
-Snake game built in JavaScript the game board is an HTML canvas.
+Snake game built with JavaScript and HTML5 canvas.